 - Make sure the bottom of the backpack rests in the curve of the lower back.

-- It should go from waist level up to about 2 inches below the shoulders.
+- The backpack should go from waist level up to about 2 inches below the shoulders.

-- The backpack should never sit more than 4 inches below the waistline.
+- A backpack should never sit more than 4 inches below the waistline.